East Anglian English

-East Anglian English is a dialect of English spoken in East Anglia, primarily in or before the mid-20th century.
+East Anglian English is a dialect of English spoken in the East Anglian region of England, primarily in or before the mid-20th century.
 East Anglian English has had a very considerable input into modern Estuary English.
 However, it has received little attention from the media and is not easily recognised by people from other parts of the United Kingdom.
 The dialect's boundaries are not uniformly agreed upon; for instance, the Fens were traditionally an uninhabited area that was difficult to cross, so there was little dialect contact between the two sides of the Fens leading to certain internal distinctions within that region.

 Linguist Peter Trudgill has identified several sub-dialects, including Norfolk (Broad Norfolk, Norwich), Suffolk, Essex, Cambridgeshire, and various Fenland dialects.

 History

 In Jacek Fisiak's and Peter Trudgill's book, East Anglian English, they describe the important influence East Anglian English has had on the development of the English language.
 In addition to its influence in the Standard English that is known today all around England, there is evidence according to Oxford English Dictionary that East Anglian English grammar was heard in North Carolina.

 Very little is known about the Anglo-Saxon East Anglian dialect; a Suffolk charter (of Æthelflæd, before 991) is included in Sweet (1946).
 S. L. Bensusan set out to record elements of the East Anglian dialect and records a statement made by a local when she caught him making notes on the sleeve of his shirt: "Whatever you bin makin' them little owd squiggles on y'r cuff fower?"
 Bensusan replied that he was "writing history".
 He then recorded her retort: "You dedn't wanter done that.
 Telly f'r why.
 When you've got y'r shirt washed there won't be nawthen left.
 I've never wrote nawthen all me born days, ne yet me husban', an he got all his teeth an' I kin thread me needle without spectacles.
 Folk don't wanter write in this world, they wanter do a job o' work."

 Trudgill identifies possible influences as the Viking occupation of the area and the Dutch protestant refugees, the Strangers.